Facts about Danny Bonaduce

 Danny Bonaduce Biography

-After The Partridge Family ended, Bonaduce reprised the voice role of Danny for a season of the futuristic animated series The Partridge Family, 2200 A.D. on ABC… His 2005 cable TV reality show, Breaking Bonaduce, was notorious for Bonaduce’s off-camera suicide attempt.
+After The Partridge Family ended, Danny Bonaduce reprised the voice role of Danny for a season of the futuristic animated series The Partridge Family, 2200 A.D. on ABC… His 2005 cable TV reality show, Breaking Bonaduce, was notorious for Danny Bonaduce’s (unsuccessful) off-camera suicide attempt.